rehartley/SilentDuck/README.md

 pencil-and-paper procedure, plus an *experimental* modern rekeying scheme so distant operators never run out of pads.

 *(This experimental combinatorial key-sharing/rekeying mechanism's potential cryptanalytic security is still being examined.
-In all likelihood, this part of the project may be bumping up against ["Schneier's Law"](https://www.schneier.com/blog/archives/2011/04/schneiers_law.html), but so far is holding fast..)*
+In all likelihood, this part of the project may be bumping up against ["Schneier's Law"](https://www.schneier.com/blog/archives/2011/04/schneiers_law.html), but so far may hold some promise...)*

 <details>
 <summary><strong>Table of Contents</strong></summary>